PyRepair/maniple/training-data/summarize-experiment-v2/pandas/145/prompt_response_response_2.md

     return new_data
 ```

-In this correction, we added a new condition to handle the case where the right operand is a Series of type 'timedelta64[ns]'.
-If this condition is met, the code calculates the result directly and returns it, bypassing the column operation.

-This corrected version handles the timedelta and NaTType correctly, and should pass the failing test case.
+With this correction, the `dispatch_to_series` function should now be able to handle the operation between a DataFrame and a Series containing 'NaT' values, and pass the failing test case.